xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 Please follow this site for main direction. https://www.umassmed.edu/bmp/about/directions/

 We are located at Medical School Building - A floor SA-106.
-After exit at elevator as A floor, turn left.
-Half way down the hall way, you will see signed for "CryoEM Core Facility".
+After exiting elevator at A floor, turn left.
+Half way down the hallway, you will see signed for "CryoEM Core Facility".
 Call facility office # 774 455 4049 if you are lost.

 .. _display: